loyjoy/welcome/documentation/introduction/HOMEVIEW.md

 </p>

 To review the story, click it.
-We created a story for this years bicyle conference.
+We created a story for this year bicycle conference.
 Be creative!

 <p align="center">
   <img src="story_bicycle.gif" alt="Example Story" title="Example Story" width="300"/>